clojure/tools.namespace/README.md

 ### Version 0.2.5-SNAPSHOT (in development)

+  * New `clojure.tools.namespace.repl/clear` empties the state of the REPL dependency tracker.
+This can help repair the dependency tracker after a failed load or a circular dependency error.

   * Enhancement [TNS-19]: `deps-from-ns-decl` should return an empty set instead of nil.
 This may be a breaking change for some but is consistent with the original docstring.